 The Commission is currently evaluating the SEA Directive to ensure that it is "fit for purpose".

-The evaluation is covering the application of the entire SEA Directive in all EU Member States from the date of its application (21 July 2004), including its relation with relevant international environmental treaties such as the SEA Protocol, and the Aarhus Convention.
-The evaluation will aim to consider all relevant aspects, i.e. legal (e.g. legal base, internal coherence and consistency with other legislation, terminology and definitions, etc.), environmental, economic and social.
+The evaluation covers the application of the entire SEA Directive in all EU Member States from its date of application (21 July 2004).
+It also includes the relation of the SEA Directive with relevant international environmental treaties such as the SEA Protocol, and the Aarhus Convention.
+The evaluation will consider all relevant aspects, i.e. legal (e.g. legal base, internal coherence and consistency with other legislation, terminology and definitions, etc.), environmental, economic and social.
 The evaluation will examine what has worked well, what has not worked well, and why.

 The evaluation will rely on an evidence-based approach.
 Relevant literature, reports will be reviewed and consultation will take place with relevant stakeholders, including national, local and regional authorities, institutions, NGOs and organizations, while ensuring adequate and wide geographical representation within the EU.

 The evaluation will identify any shortcomings in its implementation and enforcement, and point out the causes of such shortcomings, including gaps in the existing legislation.
 Finally the evaluation will include evidence based conclusions.

 A twelve-week-open public consultation, consulting on the five mandatory evaluation criteria (i.e. effectiveness, efficiency, coherence, relevance and EU added value), is an obligatory element of the REFIT evaluations.
 The open public consultation is accessible to all citizens and ensures that all interested parties have the opportunity to provide input.

 The SEA REFIT open public consultation started on 23 April 2018 and closed on 23 July 2018 (midnight).